vEnhance/1802/src/triple.typ

   y &= r sin theta \
   z &= z.
 $
-(Technically, we maybe should use a different letter for the new $z$, but since they're equal we just use the same letter in both places.)
+Technically, we maybe should use a different letter for the new $z$, but since they're equal we just use the same letter in both places.
+In principle, I could also introduce a notation $(r, theta, z)_"cyl"$ analogous to $(r, theta)_"pol"$, but I don't think I'll have a need to do so.

+#figure(
+  image("figures/triple-cylinder.svg", width: auto),
+  caption: [Picture of cylindrical coordinates.
+    The $x y$-plane (now drawn as "flat" is just polar coordinates, as suggested by the blue circle.
+    And then we tack on a height $z$.],
+)

 The volume scaling factor is unsurprisingly the same as the one for 2D polar coordinates, and you may have used it implicitly on some previous problem sets already: